 Drinking alcohol can increase certain side effects of oxybutynin.

 Avoid becoming overheated or dehydrated during exercise and in hot weather.
 Drink plenty of fluids to keep yourself hydrated while you are using Oxytrol patches.
 Oxybutynin can decrease sweating and you may be more prone to heat stroke.

 Do not expose the Oxytrol patch to sunlight.
 It should be worn under clothing.

 Oxytrol side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Oxytrol: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Oxytrol: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using Oxytrol patches and call your doctor at once if you have:

 dehydration symptoms - feeling very thirsty or hot, being unable to urinate, heavy sweating, or hot and dry skin.

 redness or mild skin itching where a patch was worn;